nkmr-jp/zl/README.md

 ### ConsoleAndFileOutput
 - It is a setting for the development environment.
 - Output detail JSON logs to console and logfile.
-- It is recommended to use with [jq](https://stedolan.github.io/jq/) to avoid drowning in a sea of information.
+- It is recommended to use with [jq command](https://stedolan.github.io/jq/) to avoid drowning in a sea of information.
 - It is recommended to set PrettyOutput instead.